vincentaudebert/vincentaudebert.github.io/_posts/2016-07-22-getting-started-react-redux.md

 ## Some beginner reading

+- Of course, you probably had a look at the official documentation: [http://redux.js.org/docs/introduction/index.html] [13]

 - Get to know the pros and cons of working with Redux in your ReactJS app: [https://www.madetech.com/blog/the-pros-and-cons-of-react-plus-redux] [1]

 - A global full stack tutorial about Redux.
 Very well explained and complete. [http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html] [2]